MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 - *Visualize the data*: Create visualizations, like charts or plots, to gain better insights into historical data.
 Visualizations can help you identify patterns, trends, and anomalies in data to give you a clearer understanding of workload behavior.

-**Understand a new workload.** Predicting the future needs of new a workload without historical data can be more challenging.
+*Understand a new workload.* Understanding a new workload for capacity planning refers to predicting the resource requirements of a future task without historical data, often relying on methods such as market research, expert judgment, pilot projects, and external data sources.
+Predicting the future needs of new a workload without historical data can be more challenging.
+This process is vital to ensure that resources are efficiently allocated and aligned with business objectives when the workload is introduced.
 In such cases, you should consider alternative approaches:

 - *Market research*: Conducting market research to understand the demand for similar products or services can provide valuable insights into the potential demand for a new workload.
 The research can involve analyzing market trends, conducting surveys, or studying competitor offerings.